 - assessments.

 Note that there are no “points” associated with these tickets.
-This means jaywalking will not result in a point on the offender’s DMV driving record.
+This means jaywalking will not result in a point on your DMV driving record.

 3. Are the rules different in residential areas?

-A jaywalking pedestrian who gets hit by a car can still file a lawsuit against the car’s driver.
-But any eventual damage award will be reduced per the State’s comparative negligence laws.
+If you get hit by a car while jaywalking, you can still file a lawsuit against the car’s driver.
+Though any eventual damage award will be reduced per the State’s comparative negligence laws.

-In a personal injury accident lawsuit, the plaintiff seeks money damages from the defendant.
-If the defendant is 100% at fault for the accident, the plaintiff can receive 100% of the damages.
-A different result happens though if the plaintiff was partially at fault for the accident.
+In a personal injury accident lawsuit, if the defendant is 100% at fault for the accident, you can receive 100% of the damages.
+A different result happens though if you were partially at fault for the accident.

 Comparative negligence laws apply to these situations.
 The laws provide a way to divide up fault between all parties.
-If a defendant claims that a plaintiff partially caused an accident, then:
+If a defendant claims that you partially caused an accident, then:

-- a jury would decide what percentage of fault is due to the plaintiff’s own negligence, and
+- a jury would decide what percentage of fault is due to your own negligence, and

-- that percentage then reduces the plaintiff’s overall award for damages.5
+- that percentage then reduces your overall award for damages.5

 Example: John crosses the street near an intersection with a marked crosswalk.
 He is outside of the crosswalk, though, at the time he crosses.